Defining Wind - What It Is And Its Impact On Local And Global Weather

 How Wind Speed And Direction Are Measured

-The two most important characteristics of wind are its direction and speed.
+The two most important characteristics of wind are its speed and direction.
 They are equally important, and each one is measured by different devices.

 Wind Speed